Wildboar-Software/isode/doc/isode-gen.8.md

       support/objects.local as appropriate.

 GENERATION
-     Go to the isode-8.0 directory
+     Go to the isode directory

           % cd ..